 Find out more about this project in this video:

-The research shows that having a mobile phone has benefitted Unseen’s service users, in many ways.
-We recommend that:
+Our research showed that having a mobile phone helped survivors in many ways.
+Our policy recommendations include: